tsgates/arch-wiki-markdown/wiki/BURG.md

     need for burg-emu and wish to speed things up should probably set this to n.
 2.  _rm_build_dirs (default=n) - When set to y the build directories are
-    deleted saving preciousss space.
-This will not affect the bazaar checkout tree or anything else in ${srcdir}.
+    deleted saving precious space.
+This will not affect the Bazaar checkout tree or anything else in ${srcdir}.

-> Initial Setup
+> Initial setup

 The main configuration file burg.cfg is not provided by any package.
 Users must obtain one by copying an existing one, manual construction or